AlexQueso/trading-platform/README.md

 ### How To Use the application
 The application exposes a public API.
-In order to make the manual testing a bit easier, I've provided a postman collection containing the full API.
+In order to make the manual testing a bit easier, I've provided a Postman collection containing the full API.
 You can find it [here](./trading_platform.postman_collection.json).

-Once the collection is imported in postman, calling the endpoints should be easy.
+Once the collection is imported in Postman, calling the endpoints should be easy.

+I suggest to follow [this tutorial](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/) in order to import the collection into Postman.